Industrial Data & IIoT · MAY 2026 · Updated JUNE 2026 · 8 min read

 Worked example: a unified namespace for one packaging line

 A consumer that only cares about line throughput subscribes to PlantA/Sydney/Packaging/Line2/#.
 A site dashboard subscribes to PlantA/Sydney/#.
 The historian subscribes to everything it needs to retain.
 Nobody connects to the filler's PLC directly.
+Each metric arrives as a Sparkplug B payload with a datatype and timestamp, and each edge node publishes a birth certificate when it connects and a death certificate if it drops off, so a consumer reading Filler/State knows both the state and that the reading is live.

 How to choose an approach